Iranian languages: New Iranian

 The Islamic conquest also brought with it the adoption of the Arabic script for writing Persian and much later, Kurdish, Pashto and Balochi.
 All three were adapted to the writing by the addition of a few letters.
 This development probably occurred sometime during the second half of the 8th century, when the old middle Persian script began dwindling in usage.
-The Arathbic script remains in use in contemporary modern Persian.
-Tajik script, used to write the Tajik language, was first Latinised in the 1920s under the then-Soviet nationality policy.
-The script was however subsequently Cyrillicized in the 1930s by the Soviet government.
+The Arabic script remains in use in contemporary modern Persian.
+The Tajik alphabet, used to write the Tajik language, was initially Romanized in the 1920s under the Soviet nationalities policy.
+This was shifted to a Cyrillic script in the 1930s.

 The geographical regions in which Iranian languages were spoken were pushed back in several areas by newly neighbouring languages.
-Arabic spread into some parts of Western Iran (Khuzestan), and Turkic languages spread through much of Central Asia, displacing various Iranian languages such as Sogdian and Bactrian in parts of what is today Turkmenistan, Uzbekistan and Tajikistan.
-In Eastern Europe, mostly comprising the territory of modern-day Ukraine, southern European Russia, and parts of the Balkans, the core region of the native Scythians, Sarmatians, and Alans had been decisively taken over as a result of absorption and assimilation (e.g. Slavicisation) by the various Proto-Slavic population of the region, by the 6th century CE.
+Arabic spread into some parts of Western Iran, and Turkic languages spread through much of Central Asia, displacing various Eastern Iranian languages such as Sogdian and Bactrian in what is today Turkmenistan, Uzbekistan, and Tajikistan.
+In Eastern Europe, in what is now Ukraine, southern European Russia, and parts of the Balkans, the core region of the Eastern Iranian-speaking Scythians, Sarmatians, and Alans, had been decisively Slavicised by the various Early Slavs of the region by the 6th century.
 This resulted in the displacement and extinction of the once predominant Scythian languages of the region.
-Sogdian's close relative Yaghnobi barely survives in a small area of the Zarafshan valley east of Samarkand, and Saka as Ossetic in the Caucasus, which is the sole remnant of the once predominant Scythian languages in Eastern Europe proper and large parts of the North Caucasus.
-Various small Iranian languages in the Pamir Mountains survive that are derived from Eastern Iranian.
+Sogdian's close relative, Yaghnobi, barely survives in a small area of the Zarafshan Range east of Samarkand, Wakhi is spoken by nomadic pastoralists from Afghanistan to China, and Saka survives as Ossetic in Ciscaucasia, which is the sole remnant of the once-predominant Scythian languages of the region.
+Minority Eastern Iranian languages survive in the Pamir Mountains; Pashto is the only widely-spoken Eastern Iranian language, with at least 90 million speakers.